Challenges of the Military Transition to Civilian Life

 Whether a person measures their service by the year or by the decade, making the transition from active duty to civilian life presents many challenges.
 Military life offers a sense of routine, structure, and purpose that is difficult to replicate in civilian life.

-Service time can also create physical and mental health complications that make the transition that much more trying for new veterans.
-Fortunately, there are many resources available to help retiring servicemembers who are struggling with this change.
+Service time can also create physical and mental health complications that make the transition that much more trying for new Veterans.
+Fortunately, there are many resources available to help retiring service members struggling with this change.

 Challenges of Transitioning Out of the Military

 Military service is an experience unlike anything else, and life in the military is significantly different in many ways from life as a civilian.
 During their time in service, the men and women of the military abide by the directives and orders passed down from their superiors, so shifting back into civilian life where this kind of structure is not present can pose a significant challenge for these new civilians.

 Veterans ending their service may struggle to relearn aspects of civilian life (such as working on a resume or managing their budget).
 Those who entered the military right as they came of age may have to learn these skills for the first time.

 Some of the most common challenges someone may face when transitioning to civilian life are:1,2

 - Relating to people who don’t have military experience.
 Outside of the service, Veterans might struggle to be understood by others.

 - Joining or rejoining the workforce.
 The military provides people with countless skills and opportunities to build their abilities, but figuring out how to translate these to civilian life can be complex.
 Veterans may also face employment discrimination.

 - Establishing structure and routine on their own.
 In the military, someone tells people when to wake up, go to sleep, what clothes to wear, and what to eat.
 Outside, people may struggle to adjust to the new freedom and myriad of choices they now have.